 Ironically, the Hindu article is accompanied by a picture of Banerjee with a couple of Muslim women.
 Her head is covered by a scarf copying the style of the Muslim women (the “Muslim style”).

 “Not just the Muslims,” Islam told me in an interview I did for the India Ink blog of The New York Times five years ago.
 “Many others including the low-caste Hindus and tribals have been prey to vote-bank politics.
 It is just that the case of Scheduled Castes and Tribes is a little better because they enjoy reservations in educational institutions and jobs.”

-It is indeed a pity that anyone should feel that Hindus are threatened because of Banerjee’s appeasement politics.
+While Banerjee seems to love vote-bank politics, “appeasing” both Muslims and Hindus turn-wise, it is indeed a pity that anyone should feel that Hindus are threatened because of Banerjee’s appeasement politics.
 Yes, appeasement politics is dirty, and it must be criticised and opposed, but not because it makes the appeased a “threat”.
-It hardly makes any real difference to the lives of the appeased.
+The “appeasing” changes nothing for the “appeased” .
 In real terms, as The Hindu story proves, the appeased continue to remain in the margins like they have always done.
-Rather, appeasement methods, as Islam has observed, only serve to further push the minorities into their ghettos.
+Rather, appeasement methods, as Nurul Islam observed, only serve to further push the minorities into their ghettos.
 They seek to restrict Muslims to their immediate religious identities, never allowing them to assimilate into the mainstream dominated by Hindu upper castes.